Ahren-Li/android-cmake-project/README.md

 |    MK_SHARED    |   string of shared libs target |
 |    MK_STATIC    |   string of static libs target |

-### Why do you need it
+## Why do you need it

-It can help clion complete function relation jump mapping.
+It can help CLion to generate the file map correctly.
 ![pic](https://www.lili.kim/2018/11/24/android/Use%20CLion%20import%20Android%20code/test.png)
-Can help clion compile android native module, but currently only libcutil can be compiled, because we need to configure the dependencies of each module.
+It can conveniently help us develop our own Android Native Service.
 ![2](https://www.lili.kim/2018/11/24/android/Use%20CLion%20import%20Android%20code/test2.png)

-### Bugs
-- not support `include xxx.mk` in Android.mk
-- not support make function:`all-makefiles-under` ......

-### Future support
-- support make function

-### Anyway
-If you have any suggestion or solution, welcome to discuss.a